alexisprovost/foodflow/README.md

 docker-compose -f docker-compose.dev.yml down --remove-orphans
 ```

+You can access /api/1/setup/add-samples with a get request to insert sample products into the database.

 #### Tips

 When the node js packages changes.
 You need to run this command to rebuild the docker image with the updated packages in it.